NYSE:TMO

 Thermo Fisher Scientific is a American stock, trading under the symbol TMO (previously TMO-N on Stockchase) on the New York Stock Exchange (TMO).
 It is usually referred to as NYSE:TMO or TMO

-In the last year, 17 stock analysts published opinions about TMO (previously TMO-N on Stockchase).
-12 analysts recommended to BUY the stock.
-2 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is BUY.
+In the last year, 15 stock analysts issued a Buy, Sell, or Hold rating on TMO (previously TMO-N on Stockchase).
+12 analysts recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is BUY.
 Read the latest stock experts' ratings for Thermo Fisher Scientific.

 Thermo Fisher Scientific was recommended as a Top Pick by Paul MacDonald on 2025-07-29.
 Read the latest stock experts ratings for Thermo Fisher Scientific.

-17 stock analysts on Stockchase covered Thermo Fisher Scientific in the last year.
-It is a trending stock that is worth watching.
+Thermo Fisher Scientific is followed by 188 investors on Stockchase and is a trending stock that is worth watching.

 Boosted guidance, buying back shares.
 US company, but global (about 50/50).
 Trades ~15x PE for ~10% growth.
 Not your best way to build wealth quickly, yet a steady eddy.
 Pretty fully priced, but reasonable value.